Editorial advisory

 Water Verdict

-Poinsett County receives a fair water quality assessment with a grade of B and a score of 64.1 out of 100.
+Poinsett County, Arkansas receives a fair water quality assessment with a grade of B and a score of 64.1 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments cover 236 water bodies in the county's watershed, with 21.6% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.

 Violation Context

-Poinsett County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Poinsett County, Arkansas show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 4.1 violations per 100,000 people served, this rate is moderate and suggests recurring water quality challenges.
+For independent context, 3,481 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance